UMN-CMS/ldmx-scripts/bare_metal_build.md

   --with-ensurepip=install \
   --prefix=<local>/python/install
 ```
-    - `--enable-shared` is required because we will be linking to a C++ program.
-    - `--enable-optimizations` just allows it to be good amount faster but takes longer to compile.
-    - `--with-ensurepip=install` makes sure this Python has its own `pip` so we can install packages
-    - `--prefix` defines where the installation should go
 5. Build and Install `make -j4 install`
 6. Install `numpy` (required for PyROOT) and `htcondor` (for batch submission)
 ```